reyanp/ShinobiSelf/README.md

 ## Overview

-Shinobi Self is a Naruto-themed gamified mental wellness app that uses Naruto-style character paths, daily quests, XP progression, mood tracking, and rewards to help users improve their mental wellbeing.
+Shinobi Self is a gamified mental wellness app that uses Naruto-style character paths, daily quests, XP progression, mood tracking, and rewards to help users improve their mental wellbeing.

 ## Features